This section welcomes articles that examine the state of a specific subfield or topic.

 Sect.
 40 - Experimental Research

-Experiments in political science have exploded over the last decade -- this includes studies in the lab, field, survey and natural environments.
-With the rise of experiments, across subfields, a host of novel methodological issues also have arisen.
-This section is devoted to exploring the application and proper usage/analysis of the experimental method.
-We welcome proposals that are applied and/or methodological in nature.
-Email a question to Section 40.
+The use of experiments in political science has exploded over the last decade -- this includes studies conducted in the lab, field, in surveys and natural environments.
+This rise, across subfields, has been accompanied by a host of novel methodological issues.
+This section is devoted to exploring the application and development of the experimental method.
+We welcome proposals that are applied and/or methodological in nature

 Sect.
 41 - Political Psychology